diversen/electron-markdown-editor/README.md

 ## Build

-Build for win32.
-Run:
+Build for win32. (highly experimental)

     ./win-build.sh

-Build for osX (there are some problems as I don't have a proper osX computer .)
+Build for osX (highly experimental)

 Run:

 	./osx-build.sh

-The final installer file is quite large as the system uses mathjax which takes up about 175MB or so.
+The final installer file is quite large as the system uses mathjax which takes up about 20MB or so.
 It will take a good amount of time.
 30 minutes or so.
+(On a quite old computer).

 ## Notes